warehouse-picking-automation-challenges/administration/README.md

 3. [Push](https://help.github.com/articles/pushing-to-a-remote/) the changes.

 ##### Fork an existing github repository
 1. [Create an issue](https://github.com/amazon-picking-challenge/administration/issues/new) requesting that an administrator fork your existing github repo.
-Please include the team name, and the exact github web address of the repository in the request.
+Please include the team name, and the exact web address of the github repository in the request.

 ### Request Help
 Anyone can request help working with the [APC repositories](https://github.com/amazon-picking-challenge).
-The easiest was is to [Create an issue](https://github.com/amazon-picking-challenge/administration/issues/new) in the [administration](https://github.com/amazon-picking-challenge/administration) repository.
+The easiest way is to [create an issue](https://github.com/amazon-picking-challenge/administration/issues/new) in the [administration](https://github.com/amazon-picking-challenge/administration) repository.